 Professionals advise such women to try home remedies such as taking a warm bath, doing light exercise or drinking drinks like lavender tea.
 All these may help alleviate the pain.

-According to a 2016 study conducted to determine the effect of lavender on primary dysmenorrhea, lavender can help alleviate menstrual pain (5).
-In addition, the study revealed that lavender could reduce pain severity in primary dysmenorrhea due to its smell (5).
+According to a 2016 study conducted to determine the effect of lavender on primary dysmenorrhea, lavender aromatherapy can help alleviate menstrual pain (5).
+The study revealed that lavender helped reduce pain severity in primary dysmenorrhea sufferers due to its smell (5).

 Experts believe that besides using it as aromatherapy, one can have it as tea and preferably smell it for a bit before consuming it.
 Even so, investigators say that more research is required to back this one study.